What is a Good Interest Rate on a Mortgage?

 Record low mortgage rates

-We’ve already seen mortgage rates hit record lows multiple times in 2020.
-The trend started in February when investors turned to bonds and mortgage-backed securities (MBS) as a safety net.
-It wasn’t long after that rates plummeted to historic lows for the first time of the year.
+We’ve already seen mortgage rates hit record lows multiple times in 2021.
+The trend started in February of 2020 when investors turned to bonds and mortgage-backed securities (MBS) as a safety net.
+It wasn’t long after that rates plummeted to historic lows, and remains low as of September 2021.

 Keep in mind that concern about the coronavirus is driving bond rates down significantly.
 When bond rates drop, so do mortgage rates.
 It’s a major reason why rates dipped to new record lows in mid-May and again several weeks later.